flokoe/bash-hackers-wiki/docs/scripting/nonportable.md

 ### Check for a command in PATH

-The [PATH](../syntax/shellvars.md#PATH) variable is a colon-delimited list of directory names, so it\'s basically possible to run a loop and check every `PATH` component for the command you\'re looking for and for executability.
+The [PATH](../syntax/shellvars.md#PATH) variable is a colon-delimited list of directory names, so it's basically possible to run a loop and check every `PATH` component for the command you\'re looking for and for executability.